Effective January 1, 2007.

 Infants must be secured in a rear-facing seat until at least one year old and 10 kg (22 lb).

-A child must be at least one year and 10 kg (22 lb) before he or she can be placed in a forward-facing seat.
-A child must remain in a forward-facing seat until a minimum of 18 kg (40 lb).
+A child must be at least one year and 10 kg (22 lb) before he/she can be placed in a forward facing seat.
+A child must remain in a forward facing seat until they are a minimum of 18 kg (40 lb).

-A child must be a minimum of 18 kg (40 lb) before he or she can move to a booster seat.
-The child must continue to use a booster seat until one of the following criteria is met:
+A child must be a minimum of 18 kg (40 lb) before they can move to a booster seat.
+The child stays in the booster seat until they meet one of the following criteria:

 According to the law, a child can use an adult seat belt when they are either nine years old or 145 cm (4 feet 9 inches) tall.

 The law outlines the minimum safety standard for children in cars.
 You may choose to keep your child rear-facing, forward facing or in a booster seat longer.
-Check your car seat for the height, weight and age limits.
+Check your car seat for the height and weight limits.